 Let them help

-The idea of including children may seem like a nightmare, but this is one of the best packing tips for busy mums and a great way to put them in motion and get some extra help.
+The idea of including children may seem like a nightmare, but this is one of the best packing tips for busy moms and a great way to put them in motion and get some extra help.
 Let them help you pack non-fragile items such as towels or throw pillows, or even pack their room.
-If they are old enough, ask them to help with marking or color coding.
+If they are old enough, ask them to help with marking or color-coding.
 Children can use stickers or markers to “decorate” the boxes according to the rooms they should be in.